Take a road trip from Brisbane to Cairns on the Bruce Highway

 There are plenty of scenic stops en route from Townsville to Mission Beach.
 One of the standouts is a little town on the Cassowary Coast called Cardwell.
 After it was destroyed by Cyclone Yasi, the foreshore was re-built.
 It is now a vibrant area with incredible views to Hinchinbrook Island.

-Take the scenic route through the Tablelands
+Day Twelve - Take the scenic route through the Tablelands

 Head into the magnificent Atherton Tablelands for a more scenic route to Cairns.
 Look for tree kangaroos at Malanda, and visit the local waterfall.
 Stop in at the beautiful town of Yungaburra for lunch.
 Located on the shore of Lake Tinaroo, the town boasts many old fashioned eateries and unique, vintage shops.